 “In 20 minutes, Vancouver had been wiped off the earth.
 In 12 hours, it was rising again.”
 Chuck Davis, Vancouver History

 While only a few buildings from the original Vancouver townsite still exist today, it’s amazing to hear about how the city was rebuilt so quickly.
 Even today it seems as though Vancouver is in a constant state of construction.
-124 years later we’re still a fairly young city but at least we are building our own history as we go.
+124 years later we’re still an ever-changing city but at least we are building our own history as we go.

 1 Vancouver History

 3 Vancouver History